sarahlikeshiny/project-1/README.md

 # Project-1

-<h1> Hangman </h1>
+<h1> Hangman V2</h1>
 <h2> GA WDI London, Project 1, Feb 2017.</h2>

-This Hangman game, was built between Feb 10th and Feb 16th 2017.
+This Hangman game, was originally built between Feb 10th and Feb 16th 2017.
+This V2 is an update to the game, where a two player mode has been added to the game logic.

 * This game is built in HTML5, CSS and Javascript with jQuery.
 * Animation was created using the Animate.css style sheet.
 * The game is deployed via Heroku. (https://frozen-journey-66349.herokuapp.com/)
 * The google web font 'Bungee' was used to style the game.

 This is a browser hosted version of the game, for optimnal functionality Google Chrome is recommended.

 <h3> Instructions for Play</h3>
 This version of hangman has two play modes, the standard mode, which started automatically when the page loads, and speed mode which is started by clicking the speed mode button.
 Clicking the New Game button will reset the gane board, clicking the speed mode button will start the timer.